If you are on a diet, please, DON’T CLICK. Fried Potatoes. On Bread. Because…carbs.

 We spiced this sandwich up by using real cheddar cheese and a generous serving of BBQ sauce, Redneck Lipstick.
 Perfectly sweet, spicy, and smoky, this BBQ sauce takes this sandwich from good to great!

-These fried potato sandwiches are also excellent with mayo, lettuce, cheese and…you guessed it…Bacon.
+These fried potatoes on sandwiches are also excellent with mayo, lettuce, cheese and…you guessed it…Bacon.
 PBLT??

 Make your own splurge sandwich using our Granny’s fried potatoes and your favorite toppings.
 Tell us what you think!